CORROBORATING WITNESS—MEL GIBSON

 WITNESS

-By the end, Graham recognizes that events he thought were meaningless are actually connected.
+He recognizes that events he thought were meaningless are connected.

 Timing, words, injuries—things that seemed arbitrary—converge in a way that saves his family.